hustf/FileToRigidTransform.jl/README.md

 # FileToRigidTransform
 This package polls the last recorded state of Usb controllers like spacemice or joysticks.
 The state is recorded in files by [WinControllerToFile](https://github.com/hustf/WinControllerToFile.jl).
 The files are updated at state changes, and contain a time stamp.

+Currently, the 'transform' part is not actually implemented.
+The reason being difficulties in interpreting the output from six-dof controllers.
+Mine seem to intentionally obfuscate their output.
+Interpreting data from a joystick works fine, though.

+The bitwise loggers and compact data extractor may be useful in other projects.

-This package integrates the controller(s) state(s) over time, and updates corresponding states for rigid transforms.
-You assign controller axes to rotations and translations through configuration files for each controller.
+The plan was to integratete the controller(s) state(s) over time, and update corresponding states for rigid transforms.
+You would assign controller axes to rotations and translations through configuration files for each controller.

-Rotations are based on quaternions to facilitate screen-aligned rotation axes.
+Rotations would be based on quaternions to facilitate screen-aligned rotation axes.

 ## Installation